-- c) "Active flying and current" in the above two paragraphs mean the licence holder: - 1) has completed at least 4 CAT operations in the aircraft type sought in the 12 months immediately preceding the date of application. - 2) has completed 2 proficiency checks of the aircraft type sought (in an aircraft or FSTD approved by the foreign Civil Aviation Authority) in the 12 months immediately preceding the date of application.
+- c) "Active flying and current" in the above two paragraphs mean the licence holder: - has completed at least 4 CAT operations in the aircraft type sought in the 12 months immediately preceding the date of application. - 2) has completed 2 proficiency checks of the aircraft type sought (in an aircraft or FSTD approved by the foreign Civil Aviation Authority) in the 12 months immediately preceding the date of application.
 The 2 proficiency check shall not occur within a period of 4 months.
-At least one these proficiency checks shall have been carried out by the foreign Civil Aviation Authority or its authorised representative, while the other may be carried out by the operator; and - 3) has operated the flight controls of the aircraft type sought during at least 3 takeoffs and landings in the 90 days immediately preceding the date of application, in an aircraft or FSTD approved by the foreign Civil Aviation Authority. - d) If the IR has not been renewed within the preceding 7 years, the holder will be required to pass again the IR theoretical knowledge examination and skill test.
+At least one these proficiency checks shall have been carried out by the foreign Civil Aviation Authority or its authorised representative, while the other may be carried out by the operator; and - 3) has operated the flight controls of the aircraft type sought during at least 3 take-offs and landings in the 90 days immediately preceding the date of application, in an aircraft or FSTD approved by the foreign Civil Aviation Authority. - d) If the IR has not been renewed within the preceding 7 years, the holder will be required to pass again the IR theoretical knowledge examination and skill test.
+Refer 2.7.1.1 for list of IR theoretical knowledge subjects.